Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Homeostatic processes ensure a constant internal environment by various mechanisms working in combination to maintain set points.

-Provide an overview of the homeostatic process with an example
+Give an example of the homeostatic process with an example

 Homeostasis is the body's attempt to maintain a constant and balanced internal environment, which requires persistent monitoring and adjustments as conditions change.